 Hawks and falcons have nests that are in completely opposite locations.
 Hawks build their nests high up, safe from predators.
 Falcons build their nests in tree hollows, but they’ll readily take to bird boxes ten to thirty feet off the ground.

-Examining the type environment selected can also help determine whether a nest belongs to a falcon or hawk.
+Examining the type of environment selected can also help determine whether a nest belongs to a falcon or hawk.
 Hawks normally stick with the tops of very large trees.

 Falcons are known for their ability to make homes in trees, but also cliff ledges and human-made structures like ledges of buildings and bridges.